harmony-one/x/progress/theo-fandrich.md

+2023-11-21 Tue: We will be launching v1.1122.9 to the app store tomorrow morning after button handling is satisfied.
+Many of the functionality still hangs when under stress testing, especially when multiple buttons are pressed simultaneously.

-2023-11-17 Mon: We finally received approval after 4 days for v1.1120.13.
+2023-11-20 Mon: We finally received approval after 4 days for v1.1120.13.
 We have submitted a new build with in-App Purchase to solicit feedback from Apple.

 ---